Michael Smith (basketball, born 1965): Brescia (1991–1992)

 Smith moved to Italy following his departure from the Celtics.
 He played the following season with Brescia in Lega Basket.

 Milwaukee Bucks (1992)

-Smith returned to the USA and returned to the NBA briefly.
+Smith returned to the US and returned to the NBA briefly.
 On October 8, 1992, Smith signed with the Milwaukee Bucks.
 Smith stayed with the team for 18 days, however before the season began he was waived on October 26.

 CBA (1992–1993)

 Smith played in the CBA for the upcoming season, first for the Capital Region Pontiacs and later, the Oklahoma City Cavalry.

 Valencia (1993–1995)

 The next season, 1993–94, Smith played for Valencia Basket.
 He continued in Spain, playing the first part of the following season for Estudiantes.

 Los Angeles Clippers (1995)

 Smith left Estudiantes and the following month on February 20, 1995, he found his way back to the NBA and signed with the Los Angeles Clippers, a club he remained under contract with until September.
 The 30 year old played 29 games for the 1994–1995 season.
-The Clippers had an atrocious 17-65 season and missed the playoffs.
+The Clippers had an atrocious 17–65 season and missed the playoffs.